Team Manager Corner

 You won’t need to set out on this journey on your own, though.
 NH-DI is ready to help in many different ways:

 - Training workshops.
-NH-DI has a multiple training opportunities for both new and veteran team managers.
-We also offer workshops for the kids at our annual Instant Combustion Workshop.
+NH-DI has a training workshop for new Team Managers where you’ll learn everything you need to know to get started with your team.
+We also offer workshops for the kids at our annual DIve In Workshop.
 Check out the Training and Workshops page for more information.

 - Articles and other publications.
-Please take a look at the articles listed under the Team Manager Corner category.
-Here you’ll find valuable tips on how to get your team started, how to teach Instant Challenge, and much more!
+Please take a look at some of the articles on our website listed under the Team Manager Corner category.
+You’ll find valuable tips on how to get your team started, how to teach Instant Challenge, and much more.
 The most recently published articles are listed at the top of this page.

 - Online discussion group.
 Would you like to participate in online discussions with your fellow Team Managers?
 Visit the NH-DI Team Manager Forum to join the conversation!